BrowserBox/BrowserBox/README.md

 ## Use

+Install from npm

+`npm i supreme-architect`

+Or clone and download the repository.

+Then run `setup_machine.sh` in the repository directory.

-Download the repository and self-host on your own machine (at home, or in a VPS, VPC or the public cloud)
+You can self-host on your own machine (at home, or in a VPS, VPC or the public cloud)

 You can run the browser you connect to in headless mode or normal mode.